 - Real Is Brown: Justified, as you're fighting in a city in the middle of a mountaneous desert region prone to sand storms, and averted in some cases, when you come across some rather beautiful and incredibly motley mosques and palaces.

-- The first game designates certain locations to provide a Sitrep, which saves the game if both teams approach.
+- Save Point: The game designates certain locations to provide a Sitrep, which saves the game if both teams approach.

 - Scripted Battle: The movements of the militiamen are all scripted and contain no variation.
 As such, it is impossible to ambush patrols and the such as they only spawn after you have reached a certain point with no concrete cover.